top of page

 • Awards or other recognition

-• 2 letters of recommendation (if attending post-secondary education)
+• For college students, 2 letters of recommendation

 5. What documents may be requested in the future?

-The following are required at the completion of the school year for which the scholarship applied, but may also be required at regular intervals at the discretion of the Norman Family Foundation’s Board of Directors:
+The following are required at the completion of the school year for which the scholarship applies, but may also be required at other intervals at the discretion of the Norman Family Foundation’s Board of Directors:

 • Proof of attendance